Are you Irish?

 What do you look like?

-A fairly typical henna-haired blue-eyed Irishwoman, except taller than most, usually wearing bright colours to make up for the pale face.
+A red-haired, blue-eyed Irishwoman, except taller than most, usually wearing bright colours to make up for the pale face.

 Where do your siblings and parents live?